kaushikurwa/RBF-REGRESSOR/README.md

 # Medical Insurance Charges Prediction (RBF Regressor)

-This project applies a **Radial Basis Function (RBF) Network** combined with **Kernel Ridge Regression (KRR)** to predict medical insurance costs using demographic and health-related features like age, BMI, smoking status, and region.
+This project utilizes a **Radial Basis Function (RBF) Network** in conjunction with **Kernel Ridge Regression (KRR)** to predict medical insurance costs based on demographic and health-related features, including age, BMI, smoking status, and region.
 The model captures complex non-linear patterns through RBF transformations and clustering, showing the power of kernel-based methods in real-world healthcare analytics.
 Built as part of a **Problem-Based Learning** module at NMAM Institute of Technology.

 ---

-## 🚀 Overview
+## Overview

 * **Tech Stack:**